TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 Block storage can be created with empty storage containing no data, or by snapshots of existing block storage.

 To create empty block storage, select **Empty block storage, with no source** for **Block Storage Source**.
 Empty block storage must be attached to instance, with partitions divided, and formatted, before use.
 Refer to [Block Storage Overview > Use Empty Block Storage](/Storage/Block%20Storage/en/overview/#use-empty-block-storage) on how to use block storage.
 The availability zone where empty block storage is to be located must have an instance to which block storage is to be attached.
-For volume type, choose either **HDD** or **SSD**, based on the required I/O performance.
+For block storage type, choose either **HDD** or **SSD**, based on the required I/O performance.

 You can also create block storage from snapshots.
 In this case, the size of block storage must be the same as or larger than that of a snapshot.
 To set a larger size, the customer must manually adjust partitions of existing block storage or add more partitions so as to make use of increased space.